-In June 2016, the FASB issued Accounting Standards Update 2016-13, Financial Instruments- Credit Losses (Topic 326) (ASU 2016-13).
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2016-13, Financial Instruments- Credit Losses (Topic 326) (ASU 2016-13).
 ASU 2016-13 sets forth a current expected credit loss ("CECL") model which requires the Company to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable supportable forecasts.
 This replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets measured at amortized cost and applies to some off-balance sheet credit exposures.
 ASU 2016-13 will be effective for the Company for its fiscal year beginning after December 15, 2022.
-The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.
+The Company has evaluated the impact that this standard will have on its consolidated balance sheet and consolidated statement of operations, and has determined that the impact will be immaterial to the consolidated financial statements taken as a whole.

 In March 2020, the FASB issued Accounting Standards Update 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting (ASU 2020-04).
 The guidance provides optional expedients and exceptions for applying GAAP to contract modifications, hedging relationships and other transactions, subject to meeting certain criteria, that reference LIBOR or another reference rate expected to be discontinued because of the reference rate reform.
 ASU 2020-04 is effective for all entities as of March 12, 2020 through December 31, 2022.
-The Company is evaluating the potential impact that the adoption of this guidance will have on the Company's financial statements.
+To date, the Company has been successful in modifying outstanding loan receivable agreements and its outstanding debt facility in order to replace references to LIBOR with SOFR or another alternative reference rate.
+Application of this pronouncement has not had a material impact on the Company's consolidated financial statements taken as a whole.